Hrishi144/goLang/Message_over_port_/Readme.md

-# Go TCP Server
+# 🚀 Go TCP Server

-A simple TCP server written in Go that listens on port **9000** and prints messages received from connected clients.

-## 📌 Features
+Welcome to a **simple yet powerful TCP server** built with Go!
+This project is perfect if you're learning networking, concurrency, or just want to see Go shine with goroutines ✨

+The server listens on **port 9000**, accepts multiple client connections, and proudly prints every message it receives.

+---

+## 💡 What Can This Server Do?

-- Listens for TCP connections on port `9000`
+✅ Listen for TCP connections
-- Handles multiple clients concurrently using goroutines
+✅ Handle **multiple clients at the same time**
+✅ Read messages line-by-line
-- Reads incoming messages line-by-line
+✅ Display incoming messages in real time

-- Prints received messages to the server console
+Simple.
+Clean.
+Effective.

+---

 ## 🛠 Requirements

-- Go 1.18 or later (earlier versions may also work)

-Check your Go version:
+Make sure you have Go installed 🐹

 ```bash
 go version